Fête de la Fédération

 It commemorated the revolution and events of 1789 which had culminated in a new form of national government, a constitutional monarchy led by a representative Assembly.

-The inaugural fête of 1790 was set for 14 July, so it would also coincide with the first anniversary of the storming of the Bastille although that is not what was itself celebrated.
-At this relatively calm stage of the Revolution, many people considered the country's period of political struggle to be over.
-This thinking was encouraged by the constitutional monarchist Monarchiens, and the first fête was designed with a role for King Louis XVI that would respect and maintain his royal status while emphasizing his new role as the citizen king of the incipient French liberal constitutional monarchy.
-The occasion passed peacefully and provided a powerful, but illusory, image of celebrating national unity after the divisive events of 1789–1790.
+The inaugural fête of 1790 was set for 14 July, to coincide with the first anniversary of the storming of the Bastille, although that is not what was celebrated.
+At this relatively calm stage of the Revolution, many people considered France's period of political struggle to be over.
+This thinking was encouraged by the constitutional monarchist Monarchiens.
+The first fête was designed with a role for King Louis XVI that would respect and maintain his royal status, while emphasizing his new role as the citizen king of the incipient French liberal constitutional monarchy.
+The occasion passed peacefully and provided a powerful, yet illusory, image of celebrating national unity after the divisive events of 1789–1790.

 Background

 After the initial revolutionary events of 1789, France's ancien régime had shifted into a new paradigm of constitutional monarchy.
-By the end of that year, towns and villages throughout the country had begun to join together as fédérations, fraternal associations which commemorated and promoted the new political structure.
+By the end of 1789, towns and villages throughout France began to join together as fédérations, fraternal associations which commemorated and promoted the new political structure.

 A common theme among them was a wish for a nationwide expression of unity, a fête to honour the Revolution.
 Plans were set for simultaneous celebrations in July 1790 all over the nation, but the fête in Paris would be the most prominent by far.
 It would feature the King, the royal family, and all the deputies of the National Constituent Assembly, with thousands of other citizens predicted to arrive from all corners of France.